Why did you run for Congress?

 Who are your Congressional heroes?

 I really admire and am proud of the Colorado delegation.
 We come from both sides of the aisle and frequently collaborate with one another to do what is best for our state.
-I consider Rep. Henry Waxman (D-CA) one of our most capable and effective legislators and am glad that he recently wrote a book describing his experiences.

 What do you recommend young people who are interested in political and government positions do to pursue career opportunities?